"Hey Disney!" Amazon and Disney welcome a new era of voice assistants like Alexa | ExBulletin

 It’s Alexa for hospitality and is done in Disney style

-Disney was not the first hotel to install an echo device in the guest room.
+Disney wasn’t the first hotel to have an Echo device in the guest room.
 The Alexa for Hospitality program has been in operation since 2018, with the Marriott Hotel being the first to participate.
 This gives the hotel control over what Alexa wants to do, giving guests greater privacy control, including not recording a history of voice commands.

 Legoland Resort in Florida added Echo Dot to its Pirates Island Hotel earlier this year.
 The note on the top of the speaker says, “Ahoy matey, I’m Alexa.”
 There is no special Legoland assistant or voice, but you can call Alexa to talk about bedtime with pirate narration or start a treasure hunt indoors.
 (Yes, this Alexa has a pirate joke.)